programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

              floatfmt='0.3f', tablefmt='html'))
 ```

-With luck, this will help the dendrogram to make more sense, and it also provides an intuition as to how we can work with `Z` to output any number of desired clusters, cutting the tree at 2, 24,  … 5,000!
+With luck, this will help the dendrogram to make more sense, and it also provides an intuition as to how you can work with `Z` to output any number of desired clusters, cutting the tree at 2, 24,  … 5,000!

 ## Validation